 Parties on cases held in abeyance for one year will be assessed an annual abeyance fee of \$300.
+A case may only be held in abeyance after the initial filing fees have been paid.
 If a party refuses to pay the assessed fee, the other party or parties may pay the entire fee on behalf of all parties, otherwise the matter will be administratively closed.